 #3 Classical Guitar: Classical guitars are available in full size, ¾, ½, and ¼ size.
 Nylon string guitars are not recommended unless you plan to be loyal to genres such as classical music, flamenco, or other styles/genre that specifically call for the use of a nylon string guitar.

 Again, I won’t go into more detail as we’ve covered the practical details of that in our “Should a first guitar be acoustic or electric?” post.
+You can also read out guide to the different types of guitar here.

 What is the best age for a child to learn guitar?